pyrmont/contagion/README.md

 Contagion
 =========

-[Zedtown](http://www.zedtown.com/) is a giant game of zombie-themed tag.
-Players take up toy dart blasters and fight for their life against hordes of vicious zombies.
-Over the course of an afternoon, as survivors are hunted down and tagged by zombies they become zombies themselves, spreading the virus and dooming humanity.

-Contagion is a simple web app for tracking infections in Zedtown.
+Contagion is a simple web app for tracking infections in [Zedtown](http://www.zedtown.com/).
 A user can submit a player ID and, if the ID matches a player in the database, Contagion will mark that player as having been infected.

 Installation
 ------------